-Two genera of mites are known to infect species of Allium.
-The dry bulb mite (Aceria tulipae) is an eriophyid mite that survives on cultivated Allium species.
-Bulb mite species in the genus Rhizoglyphus can also be troublesome on Alliums.
+Two genera of mites are known to infect species of Allium - a dry bulb mite, Aceria tulipae, and species in the genus Rhizoglyphus.
+Mites can survive in soil on decaying vegetation.
 Infected seed may fail to germinate.
 Plants grown from infected seed may lack vigor and produce stunted, deformed leaves.
 Plants may outgrow the damage if the infestation is not heavy, but mites may increase in number over the growing season and will remain in the harvested garlic.
-They are particularly troublesome in storage, causing dessication and creating wounds that allow for entry of pathogens.
+They are particularly troublesome in storage, causing desiccation and creating wounds that allow for entry of secondary pathogens.

 Bulb mites are favored by mechanical injury, disease, cool soil temperatures, and soils with high organic matter content.
 Avoid adding manure and use fallow periods to eliminate crop residue.
 In smaller plantings, removing culls from the field immediately after harvest will reduce overwintering populations.
 Dark plastic mulch will increase soil temperatures and control mites.
 Plant clean seed and rotate out of Alliums for at least four years after an infestation.
-Avoid planting Alliums directly after Brassicas, corn, grain, or grass cover crops.
+Avoid planting Allium crops directly after brassicas, corn, grain, or grass cover crops.

 Onion Maggot (Delia antiqua)

 For more information on this pest and for cultural and biological controls, see onion maggot in the Onion section.